socketwench/rideTheWhaleOld/README.md

 automation built in.
 In this session we'll get inside Docker, and create a custom server environment step by step for your Drupal project!

-Based on my blog series: http://deninet.com/tags/docker-scratch
+Based on the blog series: http://deninet.com/tags/docker-scratch

 ## Viewing and Navigation